Annual Festivals & Events

 For ticket information, call 805-473-5474 or visit www.arroyogrande.org/catalog

 Summer Concert Series

-Free summer concerts are held at the Rotary Bandstand in Heritage Square Park from June through September.
+Free summer concerts are held at the Rotary Bandstand in Heritage Square Park on a bi-weekly basis beginning in July through September on alternating Sundays.
 Bring your picnic baskets, lawn chairs and blankets and enjoy a variety of musical themes.

 Fourth of July in the Village

 Arroyo Grande takes pride in the old-fashioned family fun that abounds at local festivals and the Harvest Festival is a prime example of this time-honored tradition.
 Held the last full weekend in September, the Harvest Festival serves as a tribute to agriculture, the area’s leading industry.
 Among the many attractions featured is a parade, toe-tapping entertainment, agricultural exhibits, and an array of food, games, and arts and crafts booths.
 This festival is focused on the local non-profit organizations that serve the community.

 Since 1937, the people of Arroyo Grande have participated in this well-loved celebration.
 The Harvest Festival is a chance to look back at our history and past traditions.
 More information can be found at https://AgHarvestFestival.com.